Construction Management & Engineering (CM&E)

 CM&E 486.
 Building HVAC Design.
 3 Credits.

-This course discusses design of the hardware necessary to satisfy a building¿s heating /cooling loads and ventilation.
+This course discusses design of the hardware necessary to satisfy a building's heating/cooling loads and ventilation.
 The hardware includes piping, pumps, diffusers, fans, ducts, cooling towers, and refrigeration equipment.
-Prereq: ME 485 and senior standing in Construction Engineering Program, or admission to Professional ME Program.
+Prereq: ME 485 and senior standing in Construction Engineering major or admission to Mechanical Engineering major.

 CM&E 487.
 Building Automation and Control Systems.
 3 Credits.